andremann/SKG-IF/docs/source/venues.rst

 Venue type
 ----
 :Description: The type of the venue
-:Type: vocabulary
+:Type: vocabulary (see below)
+:Use: mandatory, (1)
+:Representation: XML element ``venueType``
 .. tabularcolumns:: p{0.132\linewidth}p{0.198\linewidth}p{0.330\linewidth}
-.. csv-table:: Example CSV table
+.. csv-table:: Controlled vocabulary for different types of venue and its mapping towards OpenCitations
    :name: tables-csv-example
    :header: "SKG-IF", "OpenCitations"
    :class: longtable